stratapp/stratapp-website/privacy.md

 Examples of Cookies we use:

-- --Session Cookies.
+- Session Cookies.
 We use Session Cookies to operate our Service.
-- --Preference Cookies.
+- Preference Cookies.
 We use Preference Cookies to remember your preferences and various settings.
-- --Security Cookies.
+- Security Cookies.
 We use Security Cookies for security purposes.

 **Use of Data**

 #stratapp uses the collected data for various purposes:

-- --To provide and maintain our Service
+- To provide and maintain our Service
-- --To notify you about changes to our Service
+- To notify you about changes to our Service
-- --To allow you to participate in interactive features of our Service when you choose to do so
+- To allow you to participate in interactive features of our Service when you choose to do so
-- --To provide customer support
+- To provide customer support
-- --To gather analysis or valuable information so that we can improve our Service
+- To gather analysis or valuable information so that we can improve our Service
-- --To monitor the usage of our Service
+- To monitor the usage of our Service
-- --To detect, prevent and address technical issues
+- To detect, prevent and address technical issues
-- --To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information
+- To provide you with news, special offers and general information about other goods, services and events which we offer that are similar to those that you have already purchased or enquired about unless you have opted not to receive such information

 **Legal Basis for Processing Personal Data under the General Data Protection Regulation (GDPR)**